pretorh/lfs-notes/steps/6-install.md

 - binutils
     - First verify PTYs are working in chroot: `expect -c "spawn ls" | grep "spawn ls" && echo "SUCCESS" || echo "FAILED"`
     - The tests are critical
-        - The test `Link with zlib-gabi compressed debug output` is known to fail
 - gmp
     - The tests are critical.
 All 190 must pass
 - mpfr